Causes and risk factors of anal cancer

 There are some risk factors that can increase your chance of developing anal cancer.
 Most anal cancers are caused by the human papillomavirus (HPV).

-What are risk factors?
+What are the risk factors of anal cancer?

 Most anal cancers are caused by the human papillomavirus (HPV).
-Almost everyone will have HPV at some point.
-But not everyone will develop anal cancer.

 Human papilloma virus (HPV)

 HPV is a virus that is linked to different cancers, including anal cancer.
-It is a common infection that is passed on through sexual contact.
+It is a common virus that is passed on through sexual contact.
 Most people have HPV at some point and never know they have had it.

 Sexual activity